-The financial and economic crisis came close to shutting down all transportation projects.
-Federal support has slowed to a trickle, and we must as a state find creative ways to fund our transportation needs.
+The financial and economic crisis of 2008 came close to shutting down all transportation projects.
+Federal support has picked up since, but we must as a state find creative ways to fund our transportation needs.
 As money is still extremely cheap to borrow, we must tap into the credit markets to rebuild now.

 - Work with regional allies, including the federal government, to create a dedicated source of consistent, reliable revenue for Metro train and bus services, using the Port Authority of New York and New Jersey as a model.
-We still cannot seem to make this work, even in 2017, though new efforts are underway, and Metro continues to deteriorate, resulting in the loss of nine lives in ’09 and persistent rail breakdowns and delays leading to “Surges” of repairs over two-week periods at times bringing the road network to a standstill, as well as chronic recurrent escalator breakdowns which have only recently begun to be addressed.
+We still cannot seem to make this work, even in 2017, though new efforts are underway, and Metro continues to deteriorate, resulting in the loss of nine lives in ’09, persistent rail breakdowns and delays leading to “Surges” of repairs over two-week periods at times bringing the road network to a standstill, as well as chronic recurrent escalator breakdowns which have only recently begun to be addressed.

-- Work with our neighboring states to build a state-of-the-art high speed rail line connecting Washington to Boston, cutting down on I-95 traffic as well as short-haul air travel.
-Elon Musk of PayPal and SpaceX fame has developed an even more futuristic high-speed transit system known as the HyperLoop, which is feasible today and far cheaper than maglev rail, and has drawn the attention of Governor Hogan.
+- Work with our neighboring states to build a state-of- the-art high-speed rail line connecting Washington to Boston, cutting down on I-95 traffic as well as short-haul air travel.
+Elon Musk of Tesla and SpaceX fame has developed an even more futuristic high- speed transit system known as the HyperLoop, which is feasible today and far cheaper than maglev rail, and has drawn the attention of Governor Hogan.

 - Improve the quality of our roads and decrease construction time and costs by using higher quality road materials.
 Do it right the first time.